mvolkmann/blog/src/ocaml.md

 represents a value and a list tail.
 A tree can be represented as a variant whose value can be `Empty`, `Leaf`, or `Node` where nodes have a value and nodes representing left and right subtrees.

+## Generalized Algebraic Data Types (GADTs)

+GADTs are an extension to ADTs that support more precise type specifications (more constraints) and enable better type inference in certain situations.

+GADTs are a step toward supporting dependent types.
+Dependent types enable defining types whose mean depends on values.
+For example a list type can specify a fixed length and/or that its values must be in ascending order.

+TODO: Add more detail on GADTs.

 ## Type Aliases